 As you hit success milestones in your own life and career, you can upgrade and build on that platform.
 Like what Laura says, you can get the UniFi switch and the UniFi APs.
 You can add more Sonos speakers in the bathroom, in the garden and Philips HUE around the house and throughout till you may even end up spending a $100 000 or more.

-Is this just for home owners?
+Is this just for homeowners?

 Then, is it only for residential or can you also use it for corporate solutions?

-Laura: Oh, it’s especially useful for corporate institutions. it helps create a better atmosphere for your workers. they are less frustrated with network issues.
+Laura: Oh, it’s especially useful for corporate institutions.
+It helps create a better atmosphere for your workers.
+They are less frustrated with network issues.
 Having a good sound system and good quality audio will help with meetings and conferences.

 It is about productivity as well.
 This is also backed up by related research.
 Research shows that offices that were deadly silent were less productive than offices that had background music or disturbance by design.
 This is because people were more willing to ask a question of a colleague if their question could not be heard than if they knew that everyone could hear what they were asking as they might be exposed for not knowing the answer.
 So, essentially, your business becomes more productive when there is audio in the background.
+Proper lighting allows employees to stare at screens longer and with deeper concentration, proven that they will get up from the desk less often and won’t be going home early with a headache (“feeling sick”).

 Is it expensive to maintain the system?